allisonmorgan/tech_toolups_git/README.md

 ## Creating a repository

 Once git is configured, we can start using it to share code on [GitHub](https://github.com).
 There is more than one way to create a repository, I usually start from the web UI and [follow these steps](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).

+For the purposes of this exercise, call your new public repository (or "repo" for short): `tech_toolups`.
+Check the box that says to add a README file.
+You do not need to [choose a license](https://choosealicense.com) right now.